 After being involved in a car accident, the other driver’s insurance company may try to contact you.
 As a general rule, we recommend our clients not to speak to the other driver’s insurance company without consulting a personal injury lawyer first.
 Some insurance companies may try to talk to the other party involved in the accident in order to find information that could devalue their claim.
 Therefore, it’s highly recommended for claimants to be wary of insurance companies and talk with their car accident attorneys.

-If you’ve been involved in a car accident, call The Law Place today.
-An experienced car accident attorney can guide you through the legal process and offer legal advice about what to do after your accident.
-Insurance companies tend to prioritize profits, whereas we prioritize the interests of our clients.
 During a free consultation, your car accident lawyer will review your case and determine if your claim is strong enough to seek compensation.
 If it is, your attorney will calculate how much you may be entitled to claim and fight tirelessly to ensure you receive it.
 Our legal team has 75 years of combined experience across multiple practice areas, so we know the most effective ways to get the settlement that you deserve.

 Call us at (941) 444-4444 to schedule your free consultation with one of our top attorneys today.